Analyzing the Price-to-Earnings Ratio of Micron Technology Inc. (MU)

 MU) stock’s latest price update

-Micron Technology Inc. (NASDAQ: MU) has experienced a decline in its stock price by -1.60 compared to its previous closing price of 61.90.
-However, the company has seen a fall of -0.18% in its stock price over the last five trading days.
+Micron Technology Inc. (NASDAQ: MU) has experienced a rise in its stock price by 1.19 compared to its previous closing price of 60.51.
+However, the company has seen a fall of -4.86% in its stock price over the last five trading days.
 The Wall Street Journal reported on 03/31/23 that China Opens Cybersecurity Probe of Micron Amid Competition With U.S. Over Technology

 MU’s Market Performance